genomehubs/goat-cli/README.md

 ```
 goat-search
-Query the search API.
+Query the GoaT search API.

 USAGE:
     goat search [FLAGS] [OPTIONS] --file <file> --taxon <taxon>

 FLAGS:
     -z, --all             This flag indicates all data should be printed.
     -a, --assembly        This flag indicates assembly data should be printed.
-    -b, --busco          Include BUSCO estimates?
+    -b, --busco           Include BUSCO estimates.
     -c, --c-values        This flag indicates C-value data should be printed.
     -g, --genome-size     This flag indicates genome size data should be printed.
     -h, --help            Prints help information
     -k, --karyotype       This flag indicates karyotype data should be printed.
+        --mitochondria    Include mitochondrial size & GC%.
     -p, --phylogeny       Get information for all descendents of a common ancestor.
     -r, --raw             This flag indicates raw values should be all listed out.
 So you can do your own aggregations
                           for example.
-    -u, --url            Print the underlying GoaT API URL.
+    -u, --url             Print the underlying GoaT API URL(s).
 Useful for debugging.
     -V, --version         Prints version information

 OPTIONS:
     -f, --file <file>      A file of NCBI taxonomy ID's (tips) and/or binomial names.
                            Each line should contain a single entry.
         --ranks <ranks>    Choose a rank to display with the results.
-All values up to the given rank are displayed.
+All ranks up to the given rank are displayed.
                            [default: none]  [possible values: none, subspecies, species, genus, family, order, class,
                            phylum, kingdom, superkingdom]
         --size <size>      The number of results to return. [default: 50]